vzsg/prohardver-push-notifier/README.md

 2. Run 'npm install' to install dependencies.
 3. Copy `config.example.js` to `config.js` _(or try to run the application)_
 3. Set your Prohardver! and PushBullet credentials in `config.js`.
-4. _(Optional)_ Configute optional parameters, like polling interval, PH! flavor (subsite), mobile-friendly links.
+4. _(Optional)_ Configure optional parameters, like polling interval, PH! flavor (subsite), mobile-friendly links.
 5. Run with `node index.js` or forever.

 Configuration File: